Self-connection is a practice

 What is coaching?

 When you’re navigating a challenging period in your life, whether this is because you’re juggling more than you ever have before or you’re faced with new choices, coaching can offer an opportunity to slow down and resource yourself.
+It is framed as a partnership based on exploration supporting you to see and create interpretations and options that were not there before.

 Coaching vs. therapy or other support